 - HR communications such as new hire announcements, current employee spotlights, and recruitment campaigns offer communicators the chance to partner with HR to creatively improve employee morale and make a positive impact on work culture.

 - Benefits communications allow comms pros to speak to employee rewards and incentives, things that all workers like.
 These types of communications also invite the retelling of a corporate brand story.

-- Employee thought leadership is an example of a resource that is often overlooked for content curation.
-When colleagues speak at events or attend professional conferences, their experiences can be shared in many ways via interview, visuals and Q&A articles.
+- Employee thought leadership is an example of a resource that's often overlooked for content curation.
+When colleagues speak at events or attend professional conferences, their experiences can be shared in many ways via interview, visuals, and Q&A articles.

-- Customer success stories are often associated with external communication or marketing, and these can be repurposed, along with media coverage to share internally, creating a mirror for employees of all of the good that they are doing at work to drive business.
+- Customer success stories are often associated with external communication or marketing, and these can be repurposed, along with media coverage to share internally, creating a way for employees to see all of the good they're are doing to drive business.

-- Local employee stories that speak to a global company initiative or story are often overlooked but resonate beyond borders to make connections between dispersed workers.
+- Local employee stories that speak to a global company initiative are often overlooked.
+But they can resonate beyond borders to make connections between dispersed workers.

-- Use social media from the outside in vs. inside out to co-create content with colleagues.
-Employees create and share content in creative ways, and often, those stories can be distributed via internal channels.
+- Use outside social media to co-create content with colleagues.
+Employees share content in creative ways, and often, those stories can be distributed via internal channels.

 - light-hearted and people centric